Callymags/MS2-Arrow-Dash/README.md

 * The following thread helped me to vertically align my containers on both the landing page and the game page.
 [View here.]( https://www.w3schools.com/howto/howto_css_center-vertical.asp)

+3. **YouTube**
+•	The following thread helped me to store a player’s high score to local storage and display this on the game page.
+[View here.]( https://www.youtube.com/watch?v=DFhmNLKwwGw&t=202s)